MilloLab/quaver/README.md

 What is Quaver?
 ===============
-It is a framework designed to develop a web platform.
+It is a framework designed to develop a web, a web platform or whatever you want.
 Lightweight and simple to use.
-Also contains mini CMS with manage your platform.

 Quaver is developed by [Alberto G.C.](https://github.com/albertogcatalan) & [MilloLab](http://millolab.com), and distributed under MIT license.